parici07/securitySPS/README.md

-Web development project involving use of an external API for IA3 2024 QCE Digital Solutions.
+Web development project involving use of an external API with focus on security for IA3 2024 QCE Digital Solutions.